Back to Virtues and Vices

 • remember that appetite under becomes a servant of

-The city of man promises happiness through indulgence and leaves souls restless.
-The city of God trains appetite into obedience and leaves souls freer.
-That is why temperance must be recovered not as a quaint discipline, but as a condition of Christian survival.
+The City of Man promises happiness through indulgence and leaves souls restless.
+The City of God trains appetite into and leaves souls freer.
+That is why must be recovered not as a quaint discipline, but as a condition of Christian survival.

 Footnotes